 If you are going through a divorce and have children in common, you've probably heard the terms "joint custody" and "sole custody."
 These phrases, however, are frequently misunderstood.
 This article provides an overview of sole custody and explains the meaning of this important term.

 In the U.S, child custody can be "joint" (shared) or "sole," (awarded to just one parent).
 All custody decisions are made by the court and in the best interests of the child.

 What is Sole Custody?

-A parent with "sole custody" of a child has exclusive physical and legal custody rights concerning the child.
-Sole custody arrangements are rare, and are usually limited to situations in which one parent has been deemed unfit or incapable of having any form of responsibility over a child -- for example, due to drug addiction or evidence of child abuse.
+A parent with "sole custody" of a child can exclusive physical and legal custody rights concerning the child.
+These custody arrangements are rare, and are usually limited to situations in which one parent has been deemed unfit or incapable of having any form of responsibility over a child -- for example, due to drug addiction or evidence of child abuse.

-Example: Mother and Father have divorced, due to Father's substance abuse and addiction.
+Example: Mother and Father have divorced due to Father's substance abuse and addiction.
 Mother seeks and is granted sole custody of Child.
 This means that Mother alone has legal authority to decide key issues related to Child's upbringing, and Child will live exclusively with Mother.
 Father may be entitled to visitation with Child.

 Child custody laws are constantly changing.
 It is important to consider consulting a family law attorney for advice.
 A lawyer can assist you in obtaining the right custody arrangement for you and your child.
 Child custody laws vary widely by state, and your attorney can help explain your state's rules to you.
 Most offer free consultations, so your first step should be to contact an experienced family attorney.